 Where is the best life insurance policy if I have asthma?

-Each life insurance provider has a different underwriting process and so it is difficult to pick out one because the answer will be different depending on exactly who is applying for the cover.
+It can be a difficult task to find affordable life insurance for people with asthma if it is severe or combined with smoking or another health condition.
+Each life insurance provider has a different set of guidelines to assess applications for life insurance and so it is difficult to pick out one because the answer will be different depending on exactly who is applying for the cover.

 Online comparison sites can provide a good guide to the rough cost of life insurance however it is often not the best place to purchase the cover.
-The price you see on screen is often not the final price you will pay and so you would be better speaking to an independent specialist who has access to every insurance company on the market.
-An independent specialist also has the advantage of speaking to all of the insurance companies on your behalf before you apply for the cover, this saves time and ensures that you only ever have to fill out one application form.
+The price you see on screen is often not the final price you will pay and to find life insurance that is fairly assessed and priced you would be better speaking to a life insurance specialist who has access to every insurance company on the market.
+A life insurance specialist also has the advantage of speaking to all of the insurance companies on your behalf before you apply for the cover, this saves time and ensures that you only ever have to fill out one application form.

-A life insurance specialist, such as Lifesearch, will be able to do all of the above without charge and even help to put your policy into trust, meaning any future payout is not subject to inheritance tax.
-They will even give you £50 cashback if you take out a policy through them, although there is no obligation to.
+A life insurance specialist, such as Lifesearch*, will be able to do all of the above without charge and even help to put your policy into trust, meaning any future payout is not subject to inheritance tax.
+They will even give you up to £100 cashback if you take out a policy through them, although there is no obligation to.